nextapps-de/flexsearch/db/sqlite/README.md

 The SQLite driver does not properly support upgrading a key field type by ALTER TABLE.
 Therefore, the default type for ID is `text`.

+You can save required disk space and also gain performance when defining a numeric ID type expicitely.

 ```js
 // pass type in options
 const db = new Database("my-store", {